Manhattan to Newark Airport Car Service

 AirTrain Newark Replacement Program

-Beginning January 15, 2026, AirTrain service at Newark Airport Station is replaced by Port Authority shuttle buses from 5:00 AM to 3:00 PM on most weekdays through late May.
+Beginning January 15, 2026, AirTrain service at Newark Airport Station is replaced by Port Authority shuttle buses from 5:00 AM to 3:00 PM on most weekdays as part of a multi-year replacement.
 AirTrain operates normally on most weekends and some holiday periods.

 What this means for travelers: If you're connecting via NJ Transit rail, the shuttle bus transfer between Newark Airport Station and your terminal adds time and complexity compared to the normal AirTrain.
 Build extra buffer if using rail during affected hours.